wrengit/Recipe-Book/README.md

 ##### Usability

-Feedback was recieved from my tutor, Sindhu, and from friends and family regarding specific usabilty issues.
-When brought up, improvements were made to make using the site clearer and more consitant.
+Feedback was received from my tutor, Sindhu, and from friends and family regarding specific usability issues.
+When brought up, improvements were made to make using the site clearer and more consistent.
-The site text was passed to a spell checker, and to an accessabilty [checker](https://wave.webaim.org/) to highlight contrast errors, ensure correct labels and titles, or small type fonts.
+The site text was passed to a spell checker, and to an accessibility [checker](https://wave.webaim.org/) to highlight contrast errors, ensure correct labels and titles, or small type fonts.

 ##### Interface

-Errors were tested by intentially entering incorrect information into the URL string, and passing bad information to the API.
+Errors were tested by intentionally entering incorrect information into the URL string, and passing bad information to the API.

-##### Compatabilty
+##### Compatibility

 The site was developed on a Dell XPS 13 13" 2-in-1 touch screen laptop.
 Initial testing was conducted with Brave Browser, Microsoft Edge, and Chrome.
 Mobile testing used a Huawei P20 pro, using Brave, Chrome, and Firefox.
 There was no availability of Apple devices, either mobile or desktop to conduct testing.